Challenges 1 of 1

 1976 Pontiac Trans Am (trigger)

-Everyone has fond memories of there first car, my frist was a 1976 Trans am.
-Carousel red (orange) with black interior, & only three years old.
-We had a lot of great times together, she always carried more beer then gas!
+Everyone has fond memories of there first car.
+I had a 1976 Trans am, carousel red (orange) with black interior, & only three years old.
+We had a lot of great times together, she always carried more beer then gas back then!
 Unfortunately, ...
 I sold her back in the 80's, but the good times never faded.

-Twenty seven years later, here's how her restored twin came to be.
-My son looking on e-bay found a 1976 T/A for sale and said " dad-look, you should biuld one like the old car " .
-I thought trying something like this wouldn't be easy, most of these car have to be beat - striped and-or badly rusted by now!
+Twenty seven years later; my son looking on e-bay found a 1976 T/A for sale and said " dad-look, you should biuld one like the old car " .
+I thought ,to try something like this wouldn't be easy, most of these car have to be beat - striped and-or badly rusted by now!

-Still, I bought that car.
-It was in Maryland, and another in Jersey.
-We even saved a 75 firebird from the crusher, but just like I thought anything good was gone - removed long ago.
-Not to mention the rust!
-I realized there's no turning back now, there's to much invested already!
+Still.....
+I bought that car, and two others .
+Just like I thought anything good was gone, removed long ago - not to mention the rust!
+I realized now there's no turning back, there's to much invested already!

 2 1/2 years later my work paid off, she was finished.
-A true factory correct 1976 Trans am, right down to the original working delco 8 track player & I fix that myself to.
+A true factory correct 1976 Trans am, right down to the original working delco am/fm radio & 8 track player.
+I fix them to !

 The look of the car - sounds of the Pontiac motor brings me back to the old days ,....that 4 barrels opening,.... and the duels ....
-Bat out-a hell, in the 8 track - feels great!
+Bat out-a hell, in the 8 track - good feeling!

 A little Pontiac history ; 1976 marked the 50th anniversary for Pontiac, and there flagship car was the T/A .
 This was the 1st year black was offered on the T/A's & Pontiac would use the all new Hurst T-tops!.....
 The first Black/Gold T/A was built calling it "The 50th Anniversary model" and a badge was placed below the name on the fenders.
 These cars were built in very limited #s, with or with out the tops or 455 optional motor. ( A rare car ! )